-The answer is that hitting the rock was not the sin.
 The sin was missing another opportunity to sanctify G-d's Name.
 Because he missed the opportunity to sanctify G-d's Name, he lost the next opportunity to enter the Holy Land.
 As much as he prayed, and he prayed a lot, G-d did not knock again with opportunity.
 It was not a punishment; it was cause and effect.
 You miss the knocking, and opportunities slip away.
 You can't get them back.